-How to Teach Your Children About Drugs and Alcohol
+How to Teach Children About Drugs and Alcohol

+Today, more than ever, we have to know how to teach children about drugs and alcohol.
 Educating children and teenagers in today’s chaotic climate is a daunting task to say the very least.
 Our children are up against circumstances and influences that we never conceived could exist in years and decades past.
-It’s not just TV, movies, magazines and advertising depicting the glories of routine alcohol consumption, the rationale of smoking pot, and excessive pill popping.
+It’s not just TV, movies, magazines and advertising depicting the glories of regular alcohol consumption, the rationale of smoking pot, and excessive pill popping.
 The internet and social media provide an infinite platform for the proliferation of positive messages and images of drug and alcohol abuse.

-Take a recent issue of Rolling Stone magazine as an example: Six articles listed on the cover were about the virtues of smoking marijuana.
-Whether the “war on drugs” and incarceration are providing solutions is another matter – but it is certain that our children are being subjected to miseducation on the subject of drug abuse.
+Take a recent issue of Rolling Stone magazine as an example, six articles listed on the cover were about the virtues of smoking marijuana.
+Whether the “war on drugs” and incarceration are providing solutions is another matter, but it is certain that our children are being subjected to miseducation on the subject of drug abuse.
 There are constructive messages out there as well.
-Rap artist Eminem recently spoke of his addiction to Vicodin and prescription pills (such as Valium and Xanax) and how they very nearly killed him before he even recognized he had a serious problem.
+Rap artist Eminem recently spoke of his addiction to Vicodin and prescription pills (such as Valium and Xanax) and how they very nearly killed him before he even recognized he had a severe problem.

-In the United States it is estimated that drugs take a life every 14 minutes, now outnumbering traffic fatalities.
+In the United States, it is estimated that drugs take a life every 14 minutes, now outnumbering traffic fatalities.
 That statistic does not even take into account how many traffic fatalities are drug and alcohol-related, or even the statistics of crime and violence invariably intertwined with the drug trade.
 One cause of the spike in drug-related deaths is the rise in prescription drug abuse.
 An estimated 10 million American schoolchildren are on psychotropic drugs (antidepressants, stimulants, etc.) for educational and behavioral problems.
-Factually, many of these problems are easily fixed through natural and standard medical means – such as taking kids off sugar and treating allergies.
-The “fix it with a pill” mentality has not been working any more than smoking weed or snorting coke solves a person’s problems.
+Many of these issues are easily fixed through natural and standard medical means such as taking kids off sugar and treating allergies.
+The “fix it with a pill” mentality has not been working any more than smoking weed, or snorting coke solves a person’s problems.

 What is the most potent and powerful weapon against a lie?
-The answer would of course be the truth.
-Our children need to be educated in the truth about drugs and alcohol – simple as that.
-One commonly overlooked fact is that often the parents must be educated as well.
+The answer would, of course, be the truth.
+Our children need to be educated in the truth about drugs and alcohol, simple as that.
+One commonly overlooked fact is that often the parents must be taught as well.
 As a parent, you should get in the know about youth drug trends.
-If the child knows more than you, he or she could simply conceive that you don’t really know what you’re talking about – and to some extent they would be correct.
+If the child knows more than you, he or she could merely conceive that you don’t know what you’re talking about – and to some extent, they would be correct.
 So get informed about such things as the scourge of synthetic drugs, prescription drug abuse, the effects of THC (the psychoactive chemical found in marijuana), slang names and street language, club drugs like GHB and ecstasy, and date rape drugs like Rohypnol (“Roofies”).

-All the information may seem overwhelming at first, and you probably won’t be able to take it all in in one sitting, but educate yourself for the sake of your children.
-If you are a former user then you can use your experience in a positive manner.
+All the information may seem overwhelming at first, and you probably won’t be able to take it all in at one sitting but educate yourself for the sake of your children.
+If you are a former user, then you can positively use your experience to teach children about drugs.

 You can participate in drug education at your children’s school, have them learn online (a positive use of the internet), but do not omit the live parent-child conversation.
 Ask them questions.
 Get them to ask you questions.
-See what they think and determine if they are really getting the information.
-A child yawning through a dry lecture is not really listening of learning.
+See what they think and determine if they are getting the information.
+A child yawning through a dry lecture is not listening or learning.

 The Appeal of Drugs

-Despite all the negative facts, drugs are still very appealing to many youth and adults alike.
+Despite all the adverse facts, drugs are still very appealing to many youth and adults alike.
 Learning why is a vital part of the equation.
 Here are a few of the reasons: